Toby-Osborne/sfml-game-engine/Documentation/wtf is markdown.md

 ### The Nests
 - Rocky
 - Lots of small indents into the wall for bird nests
-- Large nest/cavern to house the biome boss, "Big Mama (wip)"
+- Large nest/cavern to house the biome boss, the mama bird
 - Trying to bypass the biome spawns flocks to attack the player